"""Utilities for ActivityStreams 1 objects.

 event (dict): ActivityStreams event object

-rsvps (sequence dict): ActivityStreams RSVP activity objects
+rsvps (sequence of dict): ActivityStreams RSVP activity objects

 """